ironsmile/euterpe-website/content/_index/hero.md

 particles = false

 title = "Euterpe"
-subtitle = "Own your streaming music, do not lease it!"
+subtitle = "Own your music, do not rent it!"

 [header]
   image = "mink-mingle-HRyjETL87Gg-unsplash.jpg"